The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 The forest was idolized in everything.

-Take care of animals and birds
+We took care of animals and birds,

-Without bad habits would go.
+Without bad habits, we would go on.

-And then in the forest bears
+And then there are bears in the forest

-Even Fedya will be happy!
+Even Fedya will be welcome!

 D. Careless handling of fire leads to a fire in the forest.